ICTethics

 Cesagen's flagship development on assistive robotics and "smart" implants

-In a recent EC policy perspective on European robots, future robots are described as "smarter, safer, and more sensitive".
+In a 2009 EC policy perspective on European robots, future robots are described as "smarter, safer, and more sensitive".
 They will be more-than-machines, for example, companions and efficient helpers.
-Similarly, the 2009 Strategic Research Agenda (SRA) for European robotics, titled Robotic Visions, argues that "[w]ith increased flexibility and ease of use, robots are at the dawn of a new era, turning them into ubiquitous helpers to improve our quality of life by delivering efficient services in our homes, offices, and public places."
-The SRA document states that 6.5 million robots were in operation worldwide in 2007, and it predicts that 18 million will populate the world in 2011.
+Similarly, the 2009 Strategic Research Agenda (SRA) for European robotics, titled Robotic Visions (to 2020 and beyond), argues that "[w]ith increased flexibility and ease of use, robots are at the dawn of a new era, turning them into ubiquitous helpers to improve our quality of life by delivering efficient services in our homes, offices, and public places."

 The 2010 UK (BIS) foresight document on Technology and Innovation Futures also teaches us that, "[o]ver the next decade, the convergence of information technology, nanoscale engineering, biotechnology and neuroscience is likely to lead to highly sophisticated bio-interfaces" (Foresight Horizon Scanning Centre, 2010 - Annex: 136).
 This document is one among many (e.g. UK MoD Strategic Trends Programme), predicting a proliferation in direct brain-computer interfaces, neural prosthesis, and hybrid computers using technology and organic tissue.
 The perceived opportunities are e.g. hands-free computing and communication, greatly improved understanding of brain functions, and physical/cognitive enhancement.